Mohan-CB/WorkLogs/README.md

 - [CW-3383][In Staging]verified with Malar on the HP send message feature
 - [Test Coverage]working on the testcases for opps 70%^, covering controllers
 - [Misc]report security alerts to Richard, nothing we could do since not direct dependencies

+8/7/2019
+- [Test Coverage]working on the testcases for opps 75%, covering controllers
+- [Bugfix]working with Xiaoshu on a few bugfixes for MC, PR reviewed and merged

+8/8/2019
+- [Test Coverage]working on the testcases for opps 80%, covering controllers